Joberman/process_sat/README.txt

 	  adding any file extensions here (IE .nc if it's a netCDF, .txt if it's an ASCII).
 Output will be written in outDirectory under this name.

+  --includeGrid GridFileName
+        REQUIRED: NO
+        DEFAULT: N/A
+        - Supply this flag along with the name of a file (in the output directory) to which to write out the latitudes and longitudes of the gridcells defined by the selected projection.

   --verbose {True,False}
   	REQUIRED: NO